panda3d/panda3d-docs/programming/physics/bullet/hello-world.rst

       task_mgr->add(task); // Note: task_mgr = AsyncTaskManager::get_global_ptr();
       ...

-The ``doPhysics`` method allows finer control on the way the simulation state is advanced.
+The :meth:`~.BulletWorld.do_physics()` method allows finer control on the way the simulation state is advanced.
 Internally Bullet splits a timestep into several substeps.
 We can pass a maximum number of substeps and the size of each substep, like show in the following code.

 .. only:: python

    .. code-block:: python

-      world.doPhysics(dt, 10, 1.0/180.0)
+      world.do_physics(dt, 10, 1.0 / 180.0)

 .. only:: cpp